junxit/us-congress-code/title-20/chapter-3/sec-59.md

 ### Museum of History and Technology for the Smithsonian Institution

 Act June 28, 1955, ch.
 201, 69 Stat.
 189, authorized construction of a building for a Museum of History and Technology, which was redesignated the National Museum of American History, for the use of the Smithsonian Institution, at a cost not to exceed $36,000,000.

+### Executive Documents

+### Change of Name

+Coast and Geodetic Survey consolidated with National Weather Bureau in 1965 to form Environmental Science Services Administration by Reorg.
+Plan No. 2 of 1965, eff.
+July 13, 1965, 30 F.R.
+8819, 79 Stat.
+1318.
+Environmental Science Services Administration abolished in 1970 and its personnel, property, records, etc., transferred to National Oceanic and Atmospheric Administration by Reorg.
+Plan No. 4 of 1970, eff.
+Oct.
+3, 1970, 35 F.R.
+15627, 84 Stat.
+2090.
+By order of Acting Associate Administrator of National Oceanic and Atmospheric Administration, 35 F.R.
+19249, Dec.
+19, 1970, Coast and Geodetic Survey redesignated National Ocean Survey.
+See notes set out under section 311 of Title 15, Commerce and Trade.